Ptujec/LaunchBar/Ask-ChatGPT/README.md

 <img src="03.jpg" width="740"/>

 In any case, the answer will open in your default text editor as a simple markdown file, which works very well with [iA Writer](https://ia.net/writer) in preview mode.
+[Marked](https://marked2app.com/) is also a great option since it is specifically designed to preview markdown files.
+It even allows for pinning files so they stay on top at all times.

 <img src="04.jpg" width="740"/>